GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex3_assembly.md

           --pre_correction                   perform pre-correction before assembly
     ```

 'Short' or 'long' reads, and only a single file for each.
-This means that if we want to assemble our community data using `IDBA-UD` we will need to pool the paired-end data into a single, interleaved *fastA* file.
+This means that if we want to assemble our community data using `IDBA-UD` we will need to pool the paired-end data into a single, interleaved FASTA file.
 Interleaved means that instead of having a pair of files that contain the separate forward and reverse sequences, the read pairs are in a single file in alternating order.
 For example

 ```bash
 # Paired-end file, forward